 - Marijuana users are less likely to become fat or obese.

-- Marijuana users also have lower body mass index measurements (BMI).
+- Marijuana users have lower body mass index measurements (BMI).

 - Marijuana smokers also have a higher level of “good cholesterol” in the body.

-The best thing about these studies is that they have constantly shown that marijuana or cannabis users have better carbohydrate metabolism compared to non-users.
-The insulin levels are low, and they appear to be resistant to the insulin produced by the body.
-Some studies showed the role of medical cannabis in the treatment of diabetes complications such as eye disease or diabetic retinopathy.
+The best thing about these studies is that they have consistently shown that marijuana or cannabis users have better carbohydrate metabolism as compared to non-users.
+Their insulin levels are low, and they appear to be resistant to the insulin produced by the body.
+Some studies have shown the role of medical cannabis in the treatment of diabetes complications such as eye disease or diabetic retinopathy.

-A number pf Person With Diabetes (PWD) reported that with regular use of medical cannabis, it has lowered their sugar level and has shown positive results over time.
-It showed that marijuana has a great effect on improving insulin resistance and help those who are suffering from diabetes.
+A number of Persons With Diabetes (PWD) reported that regular use of medical cannabis has lowered their sugar level and has shown positive results over time.
+This showed that marijuana has a great effect on improving insulin resistance and helping those who are suffering from diabetes.

 Can Diabetics Smoke Weed?

-There are many ways to ingest or take medical cannabis.
+There are many ways to ingest or take in medical cannabis.
 It can be ingested as edibles or capsules.
-There are also CBD oil and tinctures that can be ingested or mixed with food.
+There are also CBD oils and tinctures that can be ingested or mixed with food.
 Food ingested with cannabis is perhaps one of the best ways to take medical cannabis as it goes through the body’s system safely.
 Apparently, the question is: Can Diabetics Smoke Weed?
-The answer is, it depends, or it is Complicated.
+The answer is: it depends, or it is complicated.

 Smoking marijuana has a big impact on the respiratory system as it might affect the lungs directly.
-This is the reason why it is not advised to some cannabis if it is taken for medical purposes.
+This is the reason why it is not advisable for some cannabis strains to be taken for medical purposes.
 Medical cannabis is often taken as edibles, oil, cream, or spray.
-So if you are a diabetic and you wish to take medical cannabis as a natural alternative in treating your condition, it is suggested not to smoke weed.
+So if you are diabetic and you wish to take medical cannabis as a natural alternative in treating your condition, it is suggested not to smoke such weed.
 Instead, there are other ways to ingest medical cannabis without compromising your lungs.